-Proposals for a UK regulatory regime for cryptoassets have been under consideration for several years.
-There have been calls for the UK to act faster in this space and significant progress is expected to be made in 2025 with a view to commencing cryptoasset regulation during 2026.
+Significant progress is being made in 2025 with a view to commencing UK cryptoasset regulation during 2026.
 The government aims to promote the UK as a global hub for cryptoasset technology and the top choice for starting and scaling a cryptoasset business.

 FSMA 2023 empowered HM Treasury to expand the UK's regulated activities framework (and potentially make use of the new designated activities regime (DAR)) to provide for regulation of cryptoasset related activities.
-The new UK government plans to introduce regulation in of stablecoins and unbacked cryptoassets simultaneously, rather than take the originally planned two-phase approach, the sequencing of which would have prioritised regulation of fiat-backed stablecoins used as a means of payment.